19 You + Me

 "19 You + Me" is the debut single by American country music duo Dan + Shay.
 It was released in October 2013 as the first single from their debut album for Warner Bros.
 Nashville.
 The album, Where It All Began, was released on April 1, 2014.
 The song was written by Dan + Shay and Danny Orton.
 It received 59 adds in its first week at country radio, becoming the most added debut single of 2013.

 "19 You + Me" peaked at numbers 7 and 11 on both the Billboard Hot Country Songs and Country Airplay charts respectively.
 It also reached outside the top 40 of the Hot 100 at number 42.
-The song was certified platinum by the Recording Industry Association of America (RIAA), and has sold 720,000 units in the United States as of October 2014.
+The song was certified double platinum by the Recording Industry Association of America (RIAA), and has sold 720,000 units in the United States as of October 2014.
 It received similar chart success in Canada, reaching number 23 on the Country chart and number 47 on the Canadian Hot 100.